GabsCapra/certWALL/docs/certificates/README.md

-Put in this folder your certificates images.
+Put your certificates image files in this folder